-As a matter of fact, the file compare program command syntax is identical to that of the file restore.
+The file compare program command syntax is identical to that of the file restore.
 Therefore, use this section of the manual for instructions on performing a file restore or compare.
 The menus, fields, and help screens are all the same, except that for a compare, the word "restore" is replaced with "compare."